|Marathon||7:30 AM||Mel Lastman Square|

 Parking is available near the 5K Start Line, and Finish Line for all events, at Exhibition Place.

-Hilton Hotel: University and Richmond (Marathon & Half Marathon Only)
+1. Hilton Hotel: 145 Richmond St. at University Ave.
+(Marathon & Half Marathon Only)

-Ontario Place: Remembrance Dr. at the South West end of parking lot 2 east of the pedestrian bridge over Lake Shore Blvd.
+2. Ontario Place: Remembrance Dr. at the South West end of parking lot #2 south end of East Pedestrian Bridge.
 (Marathon, Half Marathon and 10K.
 See map below)

 Tickets will not available at the Expo and must be purchased by April 15th.
 There are no shuttles for the 5K.

 Transportation After the Race (Begins at 9:30 AM)

 Shuttle buses will be available after the race to take participants to the Hilton and subway (Osgoode Station).
 Take the pedestrian bridge just west of the finish area across Lake Shore Blvd. to the parking lot at Exhibition Place to board the shuttle buses.
 There is no shuttle service back to the Marathon, Half Marathon and 10K start lines..

 Public transit is available near the finish line.
 Streetcars take passengers to Bathurst Station (Route 511) and Union Station (Route 509) from the Exhibition Loop.
 The 29 Dufferin bus operates between Exhibition Place and Dufferin Station.

 Bag check is available for all participants.
 Marathon and Half Marathon participants may check their bags at the trucks located just south of Mel Lastman Square on the south side of North York Blvd.
 Marathon participants MUST check their bag by 7:00 AM.
 Half Marathon participants MUST check their bag by 7:45 AM.
 If you miss these times, your bag will NOT be transported to our finish area.

 Bag Check for 10K participants will be located near Budd Sugarman Park.
 Bags MUST be checked by 6:50 AM.